drizzentic/Ampath-Lead_Project/README.md

 ## Quick start

-- Run this command in your terminal `docker-compose up`

 - Clone the repo: `git clone https://github.com/drizzentic/mdundo-frontend.git`

 - Make sure your NodeJS and npm versions are up to date for `React 16.8.6`